nickjuntilla/truffle-petshop-tutorial-complete/README.md

  7. In metamask, top left corner, Connect to your local blockchain server - http://127.0.0.1:9545/

  8. Get one of generated private keys from truffle develop.
-Use switch accounts on metamasm and add the private key from the truffle develop console.
+Use import account on metamasm and add the private key from the truffle develop console.

+ 9. Try adopting a pet.

 ## FAQ